BUDDYWORKS-VR/locomotion/README.md

 - "Finally, I can stare at the reflection of my reflection: An infinite loop!"
 - "I was thinking: How could this get any better?
 Then I stood up while still lying down!
 Mind bending!"
 - "There was someone randomly peeking through the window in my private instance, that funky locomotion system certainly works but that is kinda off."
-- "I always wondered if you could wait faster, with this locomotion system, I can!"
+- "I always wondered if you could wait faster...
+With this locomotion system, I can!"

 ## Addendum